eyalroth/ScalaImplictsProposal/lens.md

 Coherence can be attempted via global coherence or "global uniqueness", which states that no ambiguous interpretations should be allowed to co-exist across the entire program -- including third party dependencies -- no matter if they are being used or not.

-For instance, in the case of type classes, global coherence means that no two type-instance definitions for the same type class and type may exist in the entire program.
+For instance, in the case of type classes, global coherence means that no two type instance definitions for the same type class and type may exist in the entire program.

 Global coherence is extremely problematic, and for two reasons: